Kr0wZ/NeutrOSINT/README.md

 ### What's new?
 This 2.0 version introduces a new 'mode': Light mode.

-Thanks to [@Nenaff_](https://twitter.com/Nenaff_), I knew it was possible to request the verification of an email without the use of selenium.
+Thanks to [@Nenaff_](https://twitter.com/Nenaff_), I knew it was possible to request the verification of an email without the use of selenium.<br/>
-This is way faster but if you have a lot of email addresses to verify you'll be blocked after 100 requests (don't know precisely how much time but at least more than an hour).
+This is way faster but if you have a lot of email addresses to verify you'll be blocked after 100 requests (don't know precisely how much time but at least more than an hour).<br/>
 The solution is either to use a proxy to bypass this limitation or use the other mode of NeutrOSINT which uses username and password (but you need to have a valid account - you can create one for free).